Flavor & Ingredient Tips

 -

-Press the dough evenly into the prepared baking tin with your fingers or the back of a spoon, smoothing the surface for an even bake.
+Press the dough evenly into the prepared tin, smoothing the surface with your fingers or the back of a spoon.

 -